About Empire State Building Observatory

 During the annual Empire State Building Run-Up event, hundreds of people race from the lobby to the 86th floor Observatory.

-Please print voucher before arrival
+Please print voucher before arrival.
+Children 5 and under are FREE.

 Families are sure to enjoy the Empire State Building Observatory, with its gorgeous views of New York City, storied cinematic history and location in one of Manhattan's most iconic landmarks.
 Romantic couples may enjoy a nighttime visit, especially on the weekends when a roving saxophonist takes song requests on the 86th Floor Observatory's outside deck.